Our Presentations

 Restrictions:

 Answer: Yes, our material is copyrighted.
-Nearly all the original material on the web is copyrighted thanks to the new laws that immediately copyright original work loaded to the web.
+Lin is a published author, and so am I. Plus, nearly all the original material on the web is copyrighted thanks to the new laws that immediately copyright original work loaded to the web.
 If you think you won't get caught copying someone else's work, be warned - there are companies on the web that keep track of these things.
 Many schools these days are paying a fee to these companies so they can see if their students are copying someone else's work.

 Links: If you need our permission to link to our site, you have it!
 Links to our site are encouraged and appreciated.
 Thanks!